IV Sedation Dentistry in Burtonsville Silver Spring MD

 - Severe Dental Anxiety

 - Special Needs

 - Lots of dental work needs to be done

 - phobia to dental sounds and smells

 - Teeth Sensitivity

 Is IV Sedation Dentistry Safe?

 In Reality, dental work under sedation is likely more safe than dentistry without sedative drugs.
 When people are fearful of the dentist, they experience higher cortisol and adrenaline levels.
 These hormonal increases cause elevated heart rate, blood pressure and a general flight or flight response.
 These systemic challenges can increase the chances of someone having a dental emergency such as heart attack, stroke, asthma attack, allergic reaction and many other medical problems.
 Also when a patient is more calm and comfortable, it is easier for the dentist to work.
 The dentist can do high quality work with a calm, still and cooperative patient.
 It is also less likely to have a patient accident, such as a tongue or cheek getting cut.

 Can Any Dentist Put you to Sleep?

 No. Sedation is something that requires special training above being a dentist.
-To offer sedation, the dentist needs to be certified by the Maryland Board for Sedation.
+And an additional license and facility certification.
+To offer sedation, the dentist needs to be certified by the Maryland Board.
 There are different levels of sedation including mild, moderate, deep sedation and general anesthesia.
 Forms of mild anesthesia include laughing gas or a single oral dose of something such as valium.
 Most Dentists can easily get training for mild sedation.
-All other levels are normally done with intravenous dental sedatives and require rigorous training in the areas of medicine, anesthesiology, emergency training and IV sedative drug management.
+All other levels are normally done with intravenous sedatives and require rigorous training in the areas of medicine, anesthesiology, emergency training and IV sedative drug management.